 Full-time graduate students are offered a teaching assistantship as part of their funding package.
-TA employment involve an average of 10 hours a week of work, and will include some combination of leading tutorials (usually 1 or 2 hour-long tutorials per week), grading essays and meeting with students during regularly scheduled office hours or other duties as discussed with the instructor of that course which you will be participating.
+TA employment involves an average of 10 hours a week of work, and can include some combination of leading tutorials (usually 1 or 2 hour-long tutorials per week), grading essays and meeting with students during regularly scheduled office hours or other duties as discussed with the instructor of that course.
 TA assignments are confirmed in the first two weeks of fall and winter terms, and every effort is made to match students up with their preferences as submitted in late August.
 Tutorials start the third week of each term.